clalimarmo/coherence/README.md

 Within the context of a React class definition:

 - this.bindings = __model.ReactBindings(this, bindMap)__
-  - binds the component to update its state, whenever `subject.set` is called.
+  - binds the component to update its state, whenever values are pushed to exposed state.
   - `this` is the React component
   - `bindMap` can be either be
     - an object, mapping exposed subject names, to component state properties